Mercer Island School District

 The Mercer Island School District is a public U.S. school district in Washington.
 Located in an affluent bedroom community of Seattle, Mercer Island, it has a strong academic reputation.
 The six schools on Mercer Island provide approximately 4,000 students with primary and secondary education.

-Mercer Island High School won the Washington Interscholastic Activities Association (WIAA) and Washington Army National Guard 2015-16 Scholastic Cup Champions for the 3A classification.
-MIHS has held this title since 2007.
+Mercer Island High School won the Washington Interscholastic Activities Association (WIAA) Scholastic Cup Championship for the 3A classification from 2007 to 2016.

 Schools

 The school district is made up of four elementary schools, one middle school, and one high school (with an alternative branch).